JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.

-Start JBoss Enterprise Application Platform 6 or JBoss WildFly 7 with the Web Profile
+Start a Java EE 8 container like WildFly 13 and higher with the Web Profile
 -------------------------

-1. Open a command line and navigate to the root of the JBoss server directory.
+1. Open a command line and navigate to the root of the Wildfly server directory.
 2. The following shows the command line to start the server with the web profile:

         For Linux:   JBOSS_HOME/bin/standalone.sh